 GET IN TOUCH

-Graphic Communication is all about creatively designing and sharing ideas.
+Graphic Communication BA (Hons) is all about creatively designing and sharing ideas.
 From typography and packaging to advertising, 2D and 3D digital design to illustration, you will learn a range of constructing techniques and software applications to respond perfectly to any relevant market requirements.
-You will be given design briefs by your tutors and from real industry professionals and you will have the chance to work on competition briefs to realize industry regulations and needs.
+You will be given design briefs by your tutors and from real industry professionals.
+You will also have the chance to work on competition briefs to realize industry regulations and needs.

 In addition to classroom learning and practice, this course includes a selection of design briefs.
 Some will be set by your tutors, some you will decide yourself and others will be real-world competitions and design awards.
 There will be opportunities to work on live projects, attend design conferences and undertake work experience, as well as a range of international visits.
 We also host visiting professionals so you get hands-on teaching and advice.